heyLu/lp/clj/README.md

         whole documentation and have spend too much time tracking weird errors down that were all fixed by changing one place in the code
+    * learning new libraries without sufficient docs/tutorials (e.g.
+        what are the arguments to this function, what does this map mean;
+        maybe clojure wants me to think differently)
     * the jvm overhead is bad for my little computer (too slow, too much memory consumed)

+## Hickups

+Some examples for the quibbles.

+* `(if (= something something-undefined) true-expr false-expr)` not throwing an exeption for `something-undefined` being not defined